bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ```

-The dataset contains lat-long coordinates, the date, and a series of seawater measurements.
-Above, you can see a plot of the average surface sea temperature (sst) between 2010-2020, where recording buoys and boats have travelled.
+We can see that the dataset contains lat-long coordinates, the date, and a series of seawater measurements.
+Above you can see a plot of the average surface sea temperature (sst) between 2010-2020, where recording buoys and boats have travelled.

 ## The Task - Large Scale Data Conversion

-The goal of this example is to convert the data from fugacity of CO2 (fCO2) to partial pressure of CO2 (pCO2).
+The goal of this notebook is to convert the data from fugacity of CO2 (fCO2) to partial pressure of CO2 (pCO2).
 This is a common task in oceanography, and is performed by combining the measurements of the surface temperature and fugacity.
 The conversion is performed by the [pyseaflux](https://seaflux.readthedocs.io/en/latest/api.html?highlight=fCO2_to_pCO2#pyseaflux.fco2_pco2_conversion.fCO2_to_pCO2) package.

-To execute this workload on the Bacalhau network, we need to perform three steps:
+To execute this workload on the Bacalhau network we need to perform three steps:

-- Upload the data to IPFS
+1. Upload the data to IPFS
-- Create a docker image with the code and dependencies
+2. Create a docker image with the code and dependencies
-- Run the docker image on the Bacalhau network using the IPFS data
+3. Run the docker image on the Bacalhau network using the IPFS data

 ### Upload the Data to IPFS

-Let's start by uploading the data to IPFS.
-Use a third party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
-To do this, you'll need an account with a pinning service like [web3.storage](https://web3.storage/) or [Pinata](https://pinata.cloud/).
+The first step is to upload the data to IPFS.
+The simplest way to do this is to use a third party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
+To do this you need an account with a pinning service like [web3.storage](https://web3.storage/) or [Pinata](https://pinata.cloud/).
 Once registered you can use their UI or API or SDKs to upload files.

-Here's the steps followed in the example:
+For the purposes of this example I:
-1. Download the latest monthly data from the [SOCAT website](https://www.socat.info/)
+1. Downloaded the latest monthly data from the [SOCAT website](https://www.socat.info/)
-2. Download the latest long-term global sea surface temperature data from [NOAA](https://downloads.psl.noaa.gov/Datasets/noaa.oisst.v2/sst.mnmean.nc) - information about that dataset can be found [here](https://psl.noaa.gov/data/gridded/data.noaa.oisst.v2.highres.html).
+2. Downloaded the latest long-term global sea surface temperature data from [NOAA](https://downloads.psl.noaa.gov/Datasets/noaa.oisst.v2/sst.mnmean.nc) - information about that dataset can be found [here](https://psl.noaa.gov/data/gridded/data.noaa.oisst.v2.highres.html).
-3. Pin the data to IPFS
+3. Pinned the data to IPFS

-Following these steps resulted in the IPFS CID of `bafybeidunikexxu5qtuwc7eosjpuw6a75lxo7j5ezf3zurv52vbrmqwf6y`.
+This resulted in the IPFS CID of `bafybeidunikexxu5qtuwc7eosjpuw6a75lxo7j5ezf3zurv52vbrmqwf6y`.

 <!-- TODO: Add link to notebook showing people how to upload data to IPFS -->

 ### Create a Docker Image to Process the Data

-Next, we will create the Docker image that will process the data.
-The Docker image will contain the code and dependencies needed to perform the conversion.
+Next we will create the docker image that will process the data.
+The docker image will contain the code and dependencies needed to perform the conversion.
 This code originated with [lgloege](https://github.com/lgloege/bacalhau_socat_test) via [wesfloyd](https://github.com/wesfloyd/bacalhau_socat_test/).
-Thank you, Wes! 🤗
+Thank you! 🤗

 :::tip
 For more information about working with custom containers, see the [custom containers example](../../workload-onboarding/custom-containers/).
 :::

 The key thing to watch out for here is the paths to the data.
-This example uses the default Bacalhau output directory `/outputs` to write data to.
-The input data is mounted to the `/inputs` directory.
-As you will see in a moment, web3.storage has added another `input` directory that should be accounted for.
+I'm using the default bacalhau output directory `/outputs` to write my data to.
+And the input data is mounted to the `/inputs` directory.
+But as you will see in a moment, web3.storage has added another `input` directory that we need to account for.

 ```python